-A list of the key digital marketing metrics every business should track
+Digital marketing metrics every business should track

 Digital Marketing Metrics and KPI Examples

 How effective is your website at building an audience?
-This digital marketing metric tracks effectiveness of your content marketing efforts.

 Understand how people are finding your website and how engaged they are on their first visit.
-The First Visit Metric helps marketers identify which traffic sources are driving the most visits and leads.

 Track how people are hearing about your brand on social media and search engines.
-This digital marketing KPI is designed to track changes in online brand awareness.

 Measure the amount of gross profit that is generated from a customer over the entire time they do business with a company.